Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 ## Array API "generic" implementation
 <a name="generic"></a>

-To generalize `RBFInterpolator` across Array API compatible backends, we use the [recommended pattern](https://data-apis.org/array-api/draft/migration_guide.html#array-consumers): we deduce the array namespace from the input arguments using the `array_namespace` function from the `array_api_compat` package, and fetch routines from this namespace instead of the `numpy` namespace.
+To generalize `RBFInterpolator` across Array API compatible backends, we use the [recommended pattern](https://data-apis.org/array-api/draft/migration_guide.html#array-consumers): we deduce the array namespace from the input arguments using the `array_namespace` function from the `array_api_compat` package and fetch routines from this namespace instead of the `numpy` namespace.
 Since looping over array elements in alternative array backends is at least as slow as it is in `numpy`, we use a "vectorized" version of the `evaluate_np` routine above: